 The outlook for the future of the Palestinians is grim.
 After the signing of the Oslo agreement, there were high expectations for massive investments in the West Bank and the Gaza Strip.
 In the Oct.
 1, 1993 meeting of the affluent nations called by President Clinton in Washington, $2.4 billion over five years was pledged by a number of "donor" nations, to be handled by the World Bank.
 For a number of reasons, the pledges have not materialized except for a small trickle, mainly to pay running expenses of the Palestinian National Authority rather than productive investments.
 As a second disappointment, investments in the territories by private organizations have been minimal.

 Contrary to the statements by the government of Israeli Prime Minister Yitzhak Rabin in support of the U.S.-promoted peace process, Rabin now seems determined to abandon the Palestinians to their fate.
 Undaunted by the failure of the exclusion of Gazans from Israel, Rabin now is considering the construction of another such fence to isolate the Palestinians in the West Bank from Israel.
 His dilemma is that among the more than one million West Bank Palestinians are 140,000 Jewish settlers who cannot be walled off with the Palestinians.

-Frank Collins is a regular contributor to the Washington Report.
+Frank Collins is a regular contributor to the Washington Report on Middle East Affairs,.